singing

-Improving an Autistic Child's Communication Using American Sign Language
+Improving the Communication of Autistic Children Using American Sign Language

 Anyone who has worked with an autistic child understands the importance of helping them to improve their communication skills.
 When they can’t express their needs or wants, they feel extremely frustrated, which of course increases the level of frustration felt by their parents and teachers.
 So, what can teachers do to help autistic children improve their communication skills?